melbshark/Interceptor/README.md

-	Easy to modify this file if you can see the sms in the logcat -b radio add the string to the array below exactly as printed and it should output the data.
+	Easy to modify this file if you can see the sms in the logcat -b radio add the string to the array exactly as printed but without the value and it should output the data.

-	I be suprised if this worked on other sony models but its something to work off.
+	I'd be suprised if this worked on other sony models but its something to work off.